MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 ## Installing WinUSB by specifying the system-provided device class

-When you connect your device, you might notice that Windows loads *Winusb.sys* automatically (if the IHV has defined the device as a WinUSB Device).
-Otherwise follow these instructions to load the driver:
+When you connect your device, you might notice that Windows loads *Winusb.sys* automatically.
+Otherwise, follow these instructions to load the driver:

 1. Plug in your device to the host system.
 1. Open Device Manager and locate the device.